petergridge/Irrigation-V5/README.md

         value: "{{ value template calculation }}"
 ```
 ### Interlock
-** New Version 5.2.0

 Turn off running programs when a new program is started, this is the default.
-Remember to change this on all program configurations to get consistent behaviour.
+**Note** Change this on all program configurations to get consistent behaviour.
-For example:

 With interlock enabled:
 * If Program 1 and Program 2 have the same start time neither program will run and a warning is logged.
 * If Program 2 starts while Program 1 is running Program 1 will be terminated and Program 2 will run, a warning will be logged.

 With interlock disabled:
 * If Program 1 and 2 overlap both programs will continue to run.
 * If a running zone is started by the second program a warning is logged.